 After the slaughter of 7/01, She tried to show the cover of Charlie Hebdo, a Muhammad who says « I am Charlie », but Sky NEWS — who had decided to not show Charlie to not « offend » — decided to censore her during the live.

 Caroline Fourest received threats because of her work on Islamism, and for signing the Manifesto against new Totalitarianism with Salman Rushdie and Taslima Nasreen.

 Well known hate figure for extreme right-wing and racist groups, she has been physically beaten by members of neo-fascist groups during protest against Marriage for all, that she defends.
-She was filming for a documentary for France 2 about FEMEN when it did happen.

 She wrote book about Inna Shevchenko, the leader of Femen.
 More than a portrait, it is a journal of the contemporary fight for feminism, which unites young rebels from Arab Spring to Ukrainian Spring.

 As a filmmaker, she has produced 70 films about Muslim women’s voices around the World.

 She has been columnist in Le Monde, France Culture and now in Marianne.